 The Necessity of Master Teachers

-Teaching is one the few professions in which your responsibilities on the first day of your career are equal to your responsibilities on the last day.
+Teaching is one of the few professions in which your responsibilities on the first day of your career are equal to your responsibilities on the last day.
 A first-year English teacher will teach the same number of classes with roughly the same number of students on their first day as a 30-year veteran on the last day of their career.
-And in between the span of those career markers there is little formal recognition as many great teachers labor in obscurity.
+And in between the span of those career markers, there is little formal recognition as many great teachers labor in obscurity.

 The Successful Habits